When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 Don’t Forget about Spare Batteries

 You will need to have spare batteries so you can use your CO detector during a power outage.
 But be warned that not all batteries are equal.
-Some will lose a lot of their charge even when not in use, so it could be empty when you put them in the CO detector.
+Some will lose a lot of their charge even when not in use, so they could be empty when you put them in the CO detector.

 For this reason, we recommend having a stockpile of NIMH-LSD batteries on hand.